forestgrape/coronavirus/index.md

 ## Updates
 All updates regarding the current Covid Situation here.
 Larger updates here, smaller updates are noted in the section [Minor Updates](#minor-updates) below.
+- 24.11.
+New Page on [Economics](./economics.md): The goal is instead of providing target support in different situation (e.g. the current Covid situation), provide a universal credit system, so all in need can redesign and reorganize their (economic) life.
+- 24.11.
+License relaxed back again.
+No citation is needed for uses regarding public information or health.
 - 17.11.
 Clarifications mainly on the Immune System page
 - 9.11.
 Formulations corrected and improved.
   > I spend more time on reading and analyzing than on formulations and proof reading.
 Although I try, sometimes words are not weighted carefully and it can take a couple of days to discover & improve unworldly formulations.